yk-liu/yk-liu.github.io/_posts/2019-03-11-Lie-Group-and-Lie-Agebra-II/2019-03-11-Lie-Group-and-Lie-Agebra-II.md

 keywords: Pull-back Push-forward algebra left-invariant-vector-field
 status: Writing
 edit: 2019-03-11
-description: In this post Lie groups are regarded as a differential manifold and one-parameter subgroups are introduced.
-This is the second of a series posts start from Lie group and Lie algebra, where I try to understand "infinitesimal operators" and "generators" used by physicists from a mathematical standpoint.
+description: In this post Lie groups are regarded as a differential manifold, and one-parameter subgroups are introduced.
+This is the second of a series of posts that start from Lie group and Lie algebra, where I try to understand "infinitesimal operators" and "generators" used by physicists from a mathematical standpoint.
 ---

 $$